Advice: What shoes to wear in winter and how to maintain them?

 Leather's worst enemy: salt water.

-Caring for your suede shoes
+Taking care of your suede shoes

-When the leather cracks...
+When leather cracks...

 The final word...

 Of course, it is not forbidden to keep your usual shoes.
-Be careful, however, with materials that are too thin or too fragile: winter is the ideal season to enjoy warm materials, such as tweed or shearling.
+Be careful, however, with materials that are too thin or too fragile: winter is the ideal season to enjoy warm materials, such as tweed or sheepskin.

 Whatever the material chosen, good maintenance will be essential to preserve your favorite shoes: it is an essential step on which you should not skimp.